arghyac35/aria-telegram-mirror-bot/README.md

    * Search for Drive.
    * Make sure that it's enabled.
 Enable it if not.

+9. Start aria2 with `./start.sh`

-9. Start the bot with `./start.sh`
+10. Start the bot with `npm start`

-10. Open Telegram, and send `/mirror https://raw.githubusercontent.com/arghyac35/aria-telegram-mirror-bot/master/README.md` to the bot.
+11. Open Telegram, and send `/mirror https://raw.githubusercontent.com/arghyac35/aria-telegram-mirror-bot/master/README.md` to the bot.

-11. In the terminal, it'll ask you to visit an authentication URL.
+12. In the terminal, it'll ask you to visit an authentication URL.
 Visit it, grant access, copy the code on that page, and paste it in the terminal.

 That's it.